Lxb0102/MRLN/src/README.md

 Please run `train.py` to begin training and testing.

-On a single NVIDIA® GeForce RTX™ 3080 Ti (10GB) GPU, a typical run takes hours to complete.
+On a single NVIDIA® GeForce RTX™ 3080 Ti (10GB) GPU.

 *TODO: More training scripts for easy training will be added soon.*